 Named by National Geographic as one of the “World’s Top 15 Trails”, the YGT has reached almost mythical status since SYMG designed it in 2009.
 It's now featured as one of the "25 Classic Hikes in North America" by famed Adventurer Peter Potterfield.
 This pack trip is a nearly 60-mile hiking traverse through the heart of Yosemite and spends equal time the most remote and most iconic regions of the park.
 Highlights include an ascent of Cloud's Rest, entering Yosemite via 11,000ft Isberg Pass, a section of the John Muir Trail, and a lakeside camp beneath the famous Cathedral Peak.
 This stock-supported version ups the ante with exceptional food, comfy camp amenities, and leaving you to hike unburdened each day with just a small daypack.

-Accommodations: We provide your first night lodging at the Piccadilly Inn at the Airport in Fresno (pricing based on double room occupancy).
+Accommodations: We provide your first night lodging at the Wyndham Garden Hotel at the Airport in Fresno (pricing based on double room occupancy).
 Six nights tent camping.